MLH-Fellowship/FellowshipWrapup/schema.md

 ## Open vs closed issues
 #### `http://localhost:8080/openvsclosedissues/username`

 Get a list of all issues opened by the user.
-This query is meant to easily display the ratio of issues that have been opened and are currently still open vs ones that are currently closed.
+This query is meant to easily display the ratio of issues that have been opened and are still currently open vs those that are already closed.

 ```json
 {